Ernest Hemingway’s Boat Pilar Is Back From the Dead, and You Can Buy One

 The movie, about Hemingway and his captain and confidant Gregorio Fuentes, has yet to be made, but something much more precious was born of that serendipitous phone call.

-More than 80 years after Hemingway bought Pilar, and more than 50 years after Wheeler Shipyard Corporation shut down, Wes Wheeler is picking up the mantle of both his forefathers and Papa Hemingway and rebuilding Pilar for the 20th century — and you’ll be able to buy one.
+More than 80 years after Hemingway bought Pilar, and more than 50 years after Wheeler Shipyard Corporation shut down, Wes Wheeler is picking up the mantle of both his forefathers and Papa Hemingway and rebuilding Pilar for the 20th century — and you can buy one for yourself.

 The first boat from the new Wheeler Yacht Company is the Wheeler 38, an authentic recreation of the Wheeler Playmate model that Hemingway bought back in 1934.
 While it may not be what you picture when you read The Old Man and the Sea — it’s a dual motor yacht with a fully enclosed cabin that sleeps two — it is the spitting image of the boat on which Hemingway dreamed up his Nobel Prize-winning work.